ixiaopan/blog/content/post/linear-regression-01.md

 Instead of taking absolute value, we will square all the errors.
 One reason is that the errors will become larger and can be distinguished easily when squaring them.
 It looks like the errors are zoomed in and we can find them and minimize them quickly.
-It is also known as `Residual Sum of Squares(RSS)` or `Sum of Squared Error (SSE)`
+It is also known as **Residual Sum of Squares(RSS)**  or **Sum of Squared Error (SSE)**.

 $$